hutnerr/obsidian-attachment-placement/README.md

 <img width="720" height="360" alt="image" src="https://github.com/user-attachments/assets/79d44fbe-d42d-433e-81c5-577afa1c3e86" />

 If you'd like another example, check out the [help page](https://www.hunter-baker.com/pages/other/obsidian-attachment-placement-help.html).

-## Future Roadmap
-1. Allow sources to be `.md` files for even finer control.
-2. Option to parse and re-sort through all attachments in specific folders

 ## Support
 If you found this project helpful or enjoyable, and want to support future work, you can buy me a coffee on Ko-fi